When you’re a legit guitar tone seeker like me, deciding between two of the best acoustic guitar shapes out there is not an easy task!

-An interesting aspect of dreads is its tendency of blending all the strings into one big chord, so you lose a little bit of the individual character of notes.
+An interesting aspect of Dreads is its tendency to blend all the strings into one big chord, so you lose a little bit of the individual character of notes.
 But that doesn’t mean this guitar doesn’t have a well-balanced tone.

 And another tone-shaping aspect is the choice of wood with this guitar.
 Depending on the wood construction, it will enhance even more the bass or will equilibrate the mids and highs.

 The 000 has a slightly smaller body, so it sounds very balanced, with pronounced mids.